MAKING EXCELLENT COFFEE

 Place the wet paper filter in the funnel and transfer the grounds into it.
 Jiggle the funnel to level them.

-The top level of grounds here is called the crust, and you'll enjoy this aroma.
+The top level of the bloom here is called the crust, and you'll enjoy this aroma.
 And yes, you are testing the nose of the coffee.
-Using the description on our bag label, see if you can identify the distinct aromas; various combinations of flowers, berries, nuts, and chocolate are the most common.
+Using the descriptors on our bag label, see if you can identify the distinct aromas; various combinations of flowers, berries, nuts, and chocolate are the most common.
 Remember the nose and then see if you can identify the same tastes in the coffee once you begin to drink it.
 Among other things, this will help you to decide what to pair this particular coffee with.
 Cheese?
 Fruits?
 Pastry-based desserts?
 Tarty vegetables?
 Cream-based pastas?
 Mid-winter stews?
 You get the point....